BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 Limited Registration & Pet Performance Homes

 This kind of home has LIMITED REGISTRATION but full ownership, That means they must be spayed or neutered at 15-24 mos.
 Once we receive the spay and neuter documentation, I will complete the registration and send to you.
+We do not do registration until this is completed.

 Show Homes